systragroup/quetzal-network-editor-doc/docs/microservice/03_ML_Matrix_Road_Caster.md

 ![Alt text](/microservice/date_time_MRC.png)

 ::: warning Important
-The date should be in the futur for the google API and in the past for the Here API.
+The date should be in the future for the google API and in the past for the Here API.
 :::

 ## Freeflow time on road